jglovier/jglovier.github.io/_posts/2014-07-05-a-time-to-work-and-a-time-to-play.md

 Ironically enough now, as an adult, I've found myself in that familiar scenario of being drawn toward working more than may be healthy, and also wishing I had not been so quick to judge my parents for similar tendencies!

-But I love what I do, and my work is more than just a job to me.
+I love what I do, and my work is more than just a job to me.
 It's a calling - I have a passion for honing my skills and putting my talents to work to do good in the world.

 And yet I find my natural tendency is to work more than is healthy.
 I struggle with finding that mythical unicorn called "work/life balance".